rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.processors.powertrackingdwm/documentation.md

 ***

 ## Description
-This processor computes daily , seven day and monthly Energy consumption, based on the given instantaneous powers and timestamps values that are transmitted as fields from events.
+This processor computes daily, seven day and monthly Energy consumption, based on the given instantaneous powers and timestamps values that are transmitted as fields from events.

 ***

-## Required input
+## Required inputs
-Input event requires to have power and timestamp values.
+#### value and date_unix_ts

 ***

 ## Configuration
-### Instantaneous Power
+### Instantaneous Power: value
-The field containing the power value as a double in Kilowatt (kW).
+The field containing the power value as a double in Kilowatt (kW or kJ/s).
-### Timestamp
+### Timestamp :  date_unix_ts
 The field containing the time value (in millisecond) at which the power was taken.
-### Waiting Time
-The field containing the period or time value (in minute as a double) after which an output will be computed.

 ***

 ## Output
-The Power Tracking processor appends the calculated power as a double in Kilowatt-hour (kWh).
+The Power Tracking processor appends the results of the calculated consumptions (daily, weekly and monthly), as a double in kWh.